Kamila Valieva: 2019–2020 season: Junior World champion

 At 13 years old, Valieva was too young to enter the 2020 Russian Championships as a senior in December.
-In early February, Valieva instead competed at the 2020 Russian Junior Championships, which she won after placing first in both programs ahead of Akatieva and Usacheva.
+In early February, Valieva instead competed at the 2020 Russian Junior Championships, which she won after placing first in both programs ahead of Akateva and Usacheva.
 She once again included two quadruple toe loop jumps in her free skate, after recovering from her previous injury, stepping out on one and landing another in combination with a double toe loop.
-After the competition, she was named to the Russian team for the 2020 World Junior Championships along with teammates Usacheva, who placed third, and Khromykh, who placed fifth; silver medalist Akatieva and fourth-place finisher Sofia Samodelkina were too young to be eligible.
+After the competition, she was named to the Russian team for the 2020 World Junior Championships along with teammates Usacheva, who placed third, and Khromykh, who placed fifth; silver medalist Akateva and fourth-place finisher Samodelkina were too young to be eligible.

 The 2020 World Junior Championships were again seen by many as a showdown between Valieva and Liu, who had recently defended her title at the senior-level 2020 U.S. Championships.
 Valieva placed first in the short program ahead of Lee Hae-in of South Korea and Usacheva, setting a new personal best.
-Her score of 74.92 points was the second-highest short program score ever for a junior lady, only behind Kostornaia's short program at the 2018–19 Junior Grand Prix Final.
+Her score of 74.92 points was the second-highest short program score ever for a junior female skater, only behind Kostornaia's short program at the 2018–19 Junior Grand Prix Final.
 In the free skate, she performed similarly to the Russian Junior Championships, stepping out on her opening quadruple toe loop and landing all other jumps cleanly, including a second quadruple toe loop in combination.
 She won the title and became the new Junior World Champion, ahead of Usacheva and Liu.
 Valieva remarked afterward, "there was a little mistake on the toe loop, but basically, I am pleased with my performance."